AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translation-modified-topics-6234.md

     >
     > If you are using Human translation service, then you need to export the content for translation.
 Once you have the translated content, then you need to import it back into the translation project.

 1. After the translation completes, the status changes to **Ready to Review**.
-Select the ellipsis to see topic details and do one of the following from the toolbar:
+Select the ellipsis to view topic details and do one of the following from the toolbar:

-    -   Select **Reveal in Assets** to see and verify the translation.
+    -   Select **Reveal in Assets** to view and verify the translation.

     -   Select **Accept Translation** if you think that the changes have been translated correctly.
 A confirmation message is displayed.